mdsitton/SngFileFormat/README.md

 ### Filename Registry

 The filename registry serves a similar purpose to the metadata one so that conflicting file names aren't utilized within the format that have different usages.

+*note* that currently all registered file names are specified as lowercase, this is intentional.
+The reference encoding tool will force any files of these names to be lowercase within the output file, however any unknown file names will not be modified.

+Additionally filenames can contain folders within the song seperated by the '/' character however currently there are no 'registered' folders as being used in the accepted format.
+The reference tool does support encoding folders when explicitly enabled.

 - `notes.chart`
 - `notes.mid`